If you've read any of the other macro or VBA tutorials in Power Spreadsheets, you've probably noticed that some terms keep popping up over and over.

 OK.
 So Excel's VBA object model is clearly important.
 The next question you may have is…

 What Is Excel's VBA Object Model

-The object model is a big hierarchy of all the objects you can use in VBA.
+At a basic level, the Excel VBA Object Model is a hierarchy of the objects you can use when working with Excel VBA.

 Among other advantages, this hierarchy makes VBA objects easier to reference.
 Therefore, let's take a closer look at…

 - Level #1: At the very top, you have one single object.

 - Level #2: The object at the top of the hierarchy contains some objects.

 - Level #3: In turn, the object in the second level of the hierarchy, may contain other objects.

 - Level #4: The objects in level 3 may contain other objects.